About Trees, Shrubs, Roots and VinesAsparagus

 Tolerates dry soils that are high in organic matter, but prefers rich moist well-drained soils, sun or shade.
 Good for screens and hedges.
 Soil pH 6–7.
 Susceptible to viburnum leaf beetle; check with your local extension office or nursery to determine if this could be a problem.
 Not a bog cranberry.
 Native to northeast U.S. and Canada.
 Self-pollinating.Back to top

-Sambucus spp.
-6-12' x same.
-This amazing plant has more attributes than we can list.
+Elderberry trees appear in myths from days of yore, thought to possess magical and protective powers.
 Dangling clusters of edible purple-black berries ripen in late summer on this broad vigorous multi-stemmed shrub.
 The fruit is highly nutritious and medicinal.
-A century ago, everyone’s grandmother knew how to make the perfect elderberry pie.
+A century ago, every grandmother knew how to make the perfect elderberry pie.
 Recipes for jam could be found in all the old farm cookbooks.
-Elderberries are making a big comeback as folks rediscover the scrumptiousness of elderberry jelly, cordial, elixir and wine.
+Elderberries have made a big comeback as folks rediscover the scrumptiousness of elderberry jelly, cordial, elixir and wine.
 The large creamy-white flower clusters, or cymes, that cover the shrub in early summer make delicious fritters.
 Dry them for a fragrant wintertime cold-and-flu remedy tea.
 For centuries, humans have used this plant’s medicinal qualities to treat a wide range of ailments and to boost the immune system.
 Hippocrates is said to have called the elder tree his “medicine chest.”
 Birds love the fruit, and the blossoms attract beneficial insects and pollinators.
-Elderberry trees appear in myths from days of yore, thought to possess magical and protective powers.
-Very disease resistant, no major insect problems.
-Elderberries are low-maintenance and easy to grow.
-With a little attention, they will provide strong yields of fruit for several decades.
-Considered self-fertile but multiple plants will improve fruit set—it’s okay to mix species.
-Z3.
+No serious pest or disease issues.
+Note: Cooking elderberries is essential to breaking down toxic cyanide-inducing glycosides in the seeds.
+Not for fresh eating.

 - American Elder, S. canadensis: In spring, while plant is still dormant, prune away any weak, broken or dead canes.
 New canes will emerge.
 Fruit is produced on both new and old wood but best sets are on one- and two-year canes.
 Periodically cut out the oldest wood.
 Alternately, some people prefer to cut elders back to the ground each year and treat them like herbaceous perennials.
-These plants will produce fewer but larger fruit clusters.
+These plants will produce fewer but larger clusters.

 Before cooking, remove elderberries from their stems.
 This can be done while the berries are fresh or frozen.
 We pick and pack entire panicles of berries into plastic bags and put the bags in the freezer.
 Once frozen, remove and whack the bag with a stick.
 The berries will easily fall from the stems.
 Snip a hole in the corner of the bag and the berries will roll out.
 Freezing will not damage the fruit.Back to top

+Calluna vulgaris Magical, mythical and medicinal evergreen groundcover features a spread of flowers and foliage that change color throughout the season.
+Colorful foliage in autumn.
 Revered in the British Isles, important medicinally in teas, honey, liniments and ointments.
 First fermented a few thousand years ago, used in gruit, ale, and might be the original ingredient for the first whiskey.
 Branches used in thatching, bedding, basketry, rope-making, broom-making and even insulation.
 Flowers attract bees, butterflies and moths, especially when planted in masses or as low-growing hedges.
 Heather honey is highly prized for medicinal benefit.
 Recommended as a groundcover, for rock gardens and edges of paths—or for opening the portals to the fairy world!

 Requires acidic soil and full sun to partial shade.
 Plant about 18" apart each way and let it spread.
 Mix peat into the soil to lower the pH if necessary (see planting instructions for cranberries and blueberries), but heather does not tolerate wet spots as cranberries and blueberries do.
 Does not like high fertility.
 Shear every April for best bloom.Back to top

-Humulus lupulus.
 Beautiful twining vine covers a trellis, archway or the entire side of a barn.
 Our favorite live awning to shade out the summer sun.
 Green lobed leaves, bristly stems, and insignificant greenish flowers, followed by the hops: papery aromatic cone-like strobiles used medicinally and in brewing for over 1000 years.
-John Christopher recommends the strobile tea as “a powerful, stimulating and relaxing nerve tonic.”
+Herbalist John Christopher recommends the strobile tea as “a powerful, stimulating and relaxing nerve tonic.”